MANO-B/FELIS/README.md

 # exit
 ```

-If you use Docker, you can skip ahead to the **Loading analysis files** section.
+If you use the docker image, you can skip ahead to the **Loading analysis files** section.

+# Local install
 ##### R language
 Please install R by referring to an appropriate guide (e.g., [this website](https://syunsuke.github.io/r_install_guide_for_beginners/03_installation_of_R.html)).
 No specific version is required, but this software was developed using R v4.3.2.